cableguy99/docs/docs/general/faq.md

 #### Tao is EVM-compatible.
 What does that mean?
 EVM means Ethereum Virtual Machine.
 Tao supports all EVM-compatible smart-contracts, protocols, and atomic cross-chain token transfers.
-This means that any smart-contract written in Ethereum protocol can be easily ported to Tao.
+This means that any smart-contract written in Solidity can be easily ported to Tao.
-Any d-App written in Ethereum or any other EVM-compatible blockchain framework can be seamlessly ported to Tao.
+Any d-App written in Solidity or any other EVM-compatible blockchain language can be seamlessly ported to Tao.

 #### Is Tao a side-chain of Ethereum?
-No.  Tao has its own blockchain since the Tao 1.0 Mainnet was launched August 29th, 2016.
+No.  Tao has run it's own blockchain since the Tao 1.0 Mainnet was launched August 29th, 2016.

 #### Is Tao compatible with Ethereum?
-Yes, any smart-contract written in Ethereum protocol can be easily ported to Tao.
+Yes, any smart-contract written in Solidity can be easily ported to Tao.
 This is one strength appealing to some dApp developers and some of our partners.

 #### Can developers make hybrid dApps using both Ethereum and Tao in one single dApp?
-Yes, they can make an app, and deploy it to both Ethereum, and Tao.
+Yes, they can make an app, and deploy it to both Ethereum and Tao.
-It can be done relatively easy since Tao supports EVM, and share a common architecture with Ethereum.
+It can be done relatively easily since Tao supports EVM and shares a common architecture with Ethereum.

 #### When is Tao mainnet launch?
 Tao 1.0 Mainnet was launched on August 29th, 2016.
 Tao is one of the oldest, consistently running, fault-free cryptocurrencies ever created.